 For more information, please read: How To Get Your Spouse To Work Longer So You Can Retire Earlier.

 After the Powerball jackpot rose to $1.6 billion one year, a woman by the name of Cinnamon and her family claimed to have spent their entire savings on Powerball tickets.
 She threw up this GoFundMe page below asking for $100,000 to replenish her coffers so she could try the lottery again.

-For redistributing wealth, it looks like Elizabeth Warren and Bernie Sanders are the best candidates.
-I believe in education, and they plan to make all college education free and forgive debt for those making under $100,000.
+For redistributing wealth, look at candidates like Elizabeth Warren and Bernie Sanders.
+I believe in education.
+And they want to make all college education free and forgive debt for those making under $100,000.
 The only thing is that education is already free thanks to the internet.

 There’s nothing more empowering than being able to vote for a law that takes money away from one minority group and unconditionally redistributes the money into your own hands.
 The majority always rules.
 Therefore, during a revolution, it’s best to be part of the majority!

-8) Start a revolution.
-As of 2019, there are over 604 billionaires in America alone.
+As of 2021, there are over 614 billionaires in America alone.
 To live a good life, nobody requires so much wealth, especially when there are people starving on the streets.
 Some six million people between the ages of 25 and 64 are still out of work, despite a raging bull market.
 I’m not sure how billionaires can live with themselves without doing everything possible to give back.